A former aide says Sean 'Diddy' Combs kidnapped her in a plot to kill Kid Cudi

 Clark, who mostly referred to Combs as " Puff " during her testimony, said he came to her home that morning with a gun in his hand, demanded that she get dressed and come with him because "we're going to kill Cudi."

-She said they rode in a black Cadillac to Cudi's home in Los Angeles, where Combs and a security aide entered the residence while Clark sat in the car and called Cassie.
+Clark said they rode in a black Cadillac Escalade SUV to Cudi's Los Angeles home, where Combs and his bodyguard entered the residence while Clark sat in the car and called Cassie.

-Clark testified she told her that Combs “got me with a gun and brought me to Cudi’s house to kill him.”
+Clark testified she told Cassie that Combs “got me with a gun and brought me to Cudi’s house to kill him.”

 Clark said she heard Cudi in the background of the call asking, “He’s in my house?”
 She told Cassie, “Stop him, he’s going to get himself killed.”